 Fold your background fabric square in half and press to create crease lines running through the center in both directions.
 Peel off all the paper on the back of the fusible web.
 Center the Dresden Ring on the fabric and fuse it in place.
 Using a Microtip Bottle, glue the inner points of the ring in place and press with a hot, dry iron to heat set the glue.

 Finish the Dresden Ring with a bit of stitching around the inner and outer edges.
 I like to use a straight stitch, 1/8 inch away from either the raw or folded edge of the fabric.
 I’ve decided to use white thread throughout to make securing the 1930s fabrics down quick and easy.

-So that is it for how to piece a Dresden Ring and our first block in this Block Along!
-We have many fun Dresden Plate and Dresden Ring quilt blocks to come in 2022.
+We have many fun Dresden Plate and Dresden Ring quilt block tutorials to come.
 I can’t wait to show you all the fun shapes you can cut with the new Dresden Template Set.

 Let’s go Quilt,